-Tim Gunn is an American fashion and television personality born on July 29, 1953 in Washington D.C.
+Tim Gunn is an American fashion and television personality born on July 29, 1953, in Washington D.C.
 With experience from the Parsons School of Design in New York City, Gunn broke out as a fashion mentor on the hit TV reality show Project Runway (2004).
-Signature catchphrases like, “Make it work,” made him a fan favorite.
-Gunn also starred in his own show, Tim Gunn's Guide to Style in 2007.
-That same year he joined Liz Claiborne as its Chief Creative Officer.
+His signature catchphrase, "make it work," made him a fan favorite.
+Gunn also starred on his own show, Tim Gunn's Guide to Style in 2007.
+That same year, he joined Liz Claiborne as its chief creative officer.

 Designer and television personality Timothy M. Gunn was born on July 29, 1953 in Washington, D.C.
 Gunn's mother, Nancy, helped found the library for the Central Intelligence Agency, while his father, George William Gunn, worked as a Federal Bureau of Investigations agent.
 A fifth generation Washingtonian, Gunn was raised in the capitol's bucolic Cleveland Park neighborhood.
 His childhood, however, was anything but idyllic.
 Gunn was a shy and unhappy boy, who preferred playing with Legos and assembling his sister's Barbie toys to sports, which greatly displeased his father.
 Gunn changed schools frequently as a result of debilitating social anxiety issues.